Best Foods for an Energy Boost

 You may want to consider taking a daily multivitamin, especially as you age, to make sure that your body is getting all of the necessary minerals and vitamins.
 However, before adding any new vitamin to your daily regimen, consult with your doctor to find what will work best to meet your body’s needs.
 It could be that your mineral and vitamin needs are met in your daily diet.

 One particular vitamin to be mindful of is B12.
 Vitamin B12 is an important part of your body’s process of turning food into fuel.
-In other words, this is the process that creates energy!
-If this process is interrupted or sluggish, you too may find yourself feeling lethargic.
+In other words, the process that creates energy!
+If this process is interrupted, you may find yourself feeling lethargic.
 B Vitamins are water soluble, meaning that your body does not store them, and thus are added to your body through what you eat.
 B12, in particular, is only found naturally in animal products like dairy, meat, eggs, and fish.
 If you are a vegetarian or vegan, you should look for soy or other alternative items fortified with B12 or consider taking a daily supplement.6

-While there is no magic food that is going to give you the instantaneous boost of energy while also sustaining that energy throughout the day, a well-balanced diet will have you feeling better and more energized long term.
+While there is no magic food that is going to give you the instantaneous boost of energy and sustain that energy throughout the day, a well-balanced diet will have you feeling better and more energized long term.

 Check out some of our favorite energy boosting recipes: